 In August 2010, the Company entered into a pay fixed, receive variable interest rate swap of \$63.3 million of notional principal.
 This interest rate swap was not designated as a cash flow hedge.
 Changes in the fair value of interest rate swaps not designated as cash flow hedges were recorded in interest expense each reporting period.
-The total outstanding notional amount of interest rate swaps not designated as cash flow hedges was \$52.2 million as of December 31, 2012.
 This swap expired in July 2013.
-Changes in fair value recorded in interest expense for the years ended December 31, 2013 and 2012, were decreases of \$239 thousand and \$213 thousand, respectively.
+Changes in fair value recorded in interest expense for the year ended December 31, 2013 was a decrease of \$239 thousand.

 The Company entered into a pay fixed, receive variable interest rate swap of \$174.6 million of initial notional principal in September 2012.
 This interest rate swap was designated as a cash flow hedge.
-The total outstanding notional amount of cash flow hedges was \$170.3 million and \$174.6 million as of December 31, 2014 and 2013, respectively.
-The outstanding notional amount decreases as the company makes scheduled principal payments on the debt.
+The total outstanding notional amount of cash flow hedges was \$152.8 million and \$170.3 million as of December 31, 2015 and 2014, respectively.
+The outstanding notional amount decreases as the Company makes scheduled principal payments on the debt.